Pato05/cppbtbl/README.md

 ## Installing

+### From the AUR

+If you're using Arch Linux, you can install the package from the AUR under the `cppbtbl` name by using the AUR helper of your choice

+### Manually

 First of all, you're gonna need to install sdbus-c++, see [sdbus-cpp: Building and installing the library](https://github.com/Kistler-Group/sdbus-cpp#building-and-installing-the-library)

 Clone the repo